 Data processing components include Hadoop, Snowflake, SOLR, and Tableau.

 Audience Manager uses the following components to process data:

-In Audience Manager, Hadoop is the master database that contains everything Audience Manager knows about a user.
+In Audience Manager, Hadoop is the main database that contains everything Audience Manager knows about a user.
 For example, when the Profile Cache Servers create log files that contain data about your users, it sends that data to Hadoop for storage.
 Other important Hadoop elements include:

 - Hive: A data warehouse for Hadoop.
 Hive manages ad hoc queries to the data stored in Hadoop.

 - HBase: A very large Hadoop database.
 It processes and manages inbound and outbound data, trait rules, algorithmic modeling information, and performs many other functions related to storing and moving data to different systems.

 Customers do not have direct access to these systems.
 However, customers do work with them indirectly as these components store important data about their site visitors.